rails-girls-summer-of-code/summer-of-code/students/application.md

 <h3 id="submit">Submit your application</h3>

-Can you tick off all these checkboxes?
+Can you check off all these checkboxes?
 Then go ahead and create your application here: <a href="https://teams.railsgirlssummerofcode.org/">https://teams.railsgirlssummerofcode.org/</a>

-If you need help setting up your application, go to the "Help" Section in our teams app: <a href="https://teams.railsgirlssummerofcode.org/">https://teams.railsgirlssummerofcode.org/pages/help<a href="https://teams.railsgirlssummerofcode.org/">.
+If you need help setting up your application, go to the "Help" Section in our teams app: <a href="https://teams.railsgirlssummerofcode.org/pages/help">https://teams.railsgirlssummerofcode.org/pages/help</a>.

 <h3 id="student-support">More questions?</h3>